ArchipelagoMW/SuperNintendoClient/README.md

 6. Enter the address of the Archipelago server into the *Server* box on the client, and press Enter.
 7. Play the game.

+## Developers
+Want to add a game to the client?
+See
+<a href="https://github.com/ArchilepagoMW/SuperNintendoClient/tree/master/games">Adding a Game to SNC</a>.

 ## Run it from source:
 I am writing this using the latest version of Node.js, but you might be able to get away with using the current LTS version.
 ```bash